-This suggests that gut bacteria is closely tied to early brain development and subsequent behavior!
+This suggests that gut bacteria is closely tied to early brain development and subsequent behaviour!

-These behavioral changes could be reversed as long as the mice were exposed to normal microorganisms early in life.
-But once the germ-free mice had reached adulthood, colonizing them with beneficial bacteria did not influence their behavior.
+These behavioural changes could be reversed as long as the mice were exposed to normal microorganisms early in life.
+But once the germ-free mice had reached adulthood, colonizing them with beneficial bacteria did not influence their behaviour.
 According to Dr. Rochellys Diaz Heijtz, lead author of that study:

-"The data suggests that there is a critical period early in life when gut microorganisms affect the brain and change the behavior in later life."
+“The data suggests that there is a critical period early in life when gut microorganisms affect the brain and change the behaviour in later life.”

 It’s definitely worth considering… especially if you’re currently suffering with depression or any other psychiatric ailments.